-After solving the MDP using fluid approximation method the optimal policy is obtained.
-According to optimal policy, the optimal number of appointments that have to scheduled within the next 7 days are estimated.
+After solving the MDP using the fluid approximation method the optimal policy is obtained.
+According to the optimal policy, the optimal number of appointments that have to be scheduled within the next 7 days is estimated.
 The results are represented in Table \ref{table:result}.
 The remaining appointment requests have to be canceled.
 In other words, after observing the optimal policy we come up with a benchmark policy that is easy to implement in the healthcare facility.
-Using this benchmark policy that is obtained based on the optimal policy, the healthcare facility do not need to solve the MDP every day.
-The scheduler just needs to classify the arrivals and then uses the benchmark policy for scheduling them.
-According to this benchmark policy in each day, the number of outpatients of each group that we schedule on the next 7 days are based on the values of Table \ref{table:result}.
-As an instance, at the end of each day we schedule 15 outpatients of class 1 and 20 outpatients of class 2 to the next day appointments.
+Using this benchmark policy that is obtained based on the optimal policy, the healthcare facility does not need to solve the MDP every day.
+The scheduler just needs to classify the arrivals and then use the benchmark policy for scheduling them.
+According to this benchmark policy on each day, the number of outpatients of each group that we schedule on the next 7 days is based on the values of Table \ref{table:result}.
+For instance, at the end of each day, we schedule 15 outpatients of class 1 and 20 outpatients of class 2 to the next day appointments.
 For two days ahead, we always schedule 12 and 17 outpatients of class 1 and 2, respectively.
 We continue this procedure for the next 7 days.
-Therefore, at the end of each day we schedule some outpatients for the next 7 days.
-Moreover, we should mention that after fulfilling the appointments based on the proposed numbers, if we still have available appointment for next day, we schedule more higher priority outpatients to make sure that we use all the capacity.
-In the other case, if we do not have enough capacity as much as the individuals we are supposed to schedule for the next day, we decrease the number of lower priority outpatients that are scheduled for next day.
+Therefore, at the end of each day, we schedule some outpatients for the next 7 days.
+Moreover, we should mention that after fulfilling the appointments based on the proposed numbers, if we still have available appointments for the next day, we schedule higher priority outpatients to make sure that we use all the capacity.
+In the other case, if we do not have enough capacity as much as the individuals we are supposed to schedule for the next day, we decrease the number of lower priority outpatients that are scheduled for the next day.
 These cases would happen because of the uncertain arrivals in the real world.